smaakage85/shapemaker/README.md

 ## :abc: Command-line Functions

-All tasks related to interacting with the model project are implemented with command-line functions in `Makefile`.
+All tasks related to interacting with the model project are implemented with command-line functions in `./Makefile`, i.e. functions are invoked with `make [target]`, e.g. `make build_training_image`.

 `make` + <kbd>space</kbd> + <kbd>tab</kbd> + <kbd>tab</kbd> lists all available `make` targets.